 We believe that the footprint we leave behind is our legacy, and we want to make ours a good one.

 We won’t sacrifice social responsibility for style.
-We live here, too, and we know that protecting the environment around us is key to sustainability.
+Protecting the environment around us is key to sustainability.
 This starts with mindful and responsible sourcing of our raw materials.
-Our cottons and wools are naturally renewable and recyclable fibers.
+Our wool, hep, linen and cotton are naturally renewable and recyclable fibers.
 After two years of research, we hand-picked suppliers who share our respect for the environment in their production of natural fibers.

 In both categories of natural and manmade textiles, some fibers are greener than others.
 Here is a list of the ones we use, the ones we don't and why.